Skip to Content

 Tasting these almond butter balls

-Honestly, there is so much flavor packed into one seriously chocolaty, deliciously fudgy, cashew-infused bite that I could go on and on about them, but it really is time to taste one!plate of energy bites
+Honestly, there is so much flavor packed into one seriously chocolaty, deliciously fudgy, cashew-infused bite that I could go on and on about them, but it really is time to taste one!A blue and white plate of Paleo almond butter energy bites drizzled in coconut butter.

 Granted, this is a no-sugar truffle, but these things make a difference when you are trying to follow a healthy eating plan!
 You will be amazed at the sweet taste that dates can give to a recipe!

 My husband is a big fan of energy bites.
 Now all I have to do is get the bowl away from him!
-He saw them and said, “They are mine!”Holding a bowl of energy balls
+He saw them and said, “They are mine!”Man's hands holding a bowl of energy balls

 Calories in energy bites